-Complementary to the above, we explore how the behavioural response unfolds across time using event study methods.
+Complementary to the above, we explore how the behavioural response unfolds across time using event-study methods.
 Specifically, in our econometric specification, we replace the interaction term between the treatment indicator and after-dummy (the DiD estimate) with interactions of the treatment group indicator with dummies for all years.
+This also serves to validate the identifying assumption behind the approach, the usual parallel trends assumption.